blender/blender/doc/python_api/rst/info_quickstart.rst

 Internal Types
 --------------

-Used for Blender data-blocks and collections: :class:`bpy.types.bpy_struct`
+:class:`bpy.types.bpy_struct` is used for Blender data-blocks and collections.

-For data that contains its own attributes collections/meshes/bones/scenes... etc.
+Also for data that contains its own attributes: collections, meshes, bones, scenes, etc.

-There are 2 main types that wrap Blenders data, one for data-blocks (known internally as ``bpy_struct``), another for properties.
+There are two main types that wrap Blender's data, one for data-blocks (known internally as ``bpy_struct``), another for properties.

    >>> bpy.context.object